goyalrashi10/Color-to-grey-scale-image-HPC/README.md

 # Color-to-grey-scale-image-HPC
-A parallelized solution to convert a color image into grayscale image
+To develop a parallelized solution to convert a color image into grayscale image.
+In this project, main objective is to generate a grayscale image by extracting features of a color image.
+Goal is to parallelize this task.
+Since processing an image pixel by pixel in sequential order will consume lot of time.
+By implementing a parallel system, I intend to make the task faster.
+It can be useful in many applications such as image processing, facial recognition, optical character recognition, etc.